 Wendy stresses the value of direct interaction.
 "In our field, hardware plays a key role, so regular days in the office are a necessity.
-Fortunately, MSAB's offices are centrally located, with a beautiful seafront for holding productive discussions and meetings.
+Fortunately, MSAB's offices are centrally located, with a beautiful seafront promenade and plenty of leisure and dining options for lunch breaks.
+Our time in the office is also useful for holding productive discussions and meetings.
 This hybrid way of working creates a well-balanced and efficient working environment."